MicrosoftLearning/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

 # Batch multiple point operations together with the Azure Cosmos DB SQL API SDK

-The TransactionalBatch and TransactionalBatchResponse classes together are the key to composing and decomposing operations into a single logical step.
+The [TransactionalBatch][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.transactionalbatch] and [TransactionalBatchResponse][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.transactionalbatchresponse] classes together are the key to composing and decomposing operations into a single logical step.
 Using these classes, you can write your code to perform multiple operations and then determine if they were completed successfully server-side.

 In this lab, you’ll use the SDK, to perform two dual-item operations where you attempt to create two items as a single logical unit.